skamireddi/immunichain/Lab/CloudComposerLab.rst

 1. Go to your browser and go to https://composer-playground.mybluemix.net/

-	Composer Playground works best in Chrome and even better in Incognito If you run it in Firefox, you cannot run it in a Private Window I have always used Firefox without hiccups
+	Composer Playground works best in Chrome and even better in Incognito.
+	If you run it in Firefox, you cannot run it in a Private Window.
+	I have always used Firefox without hiccups